MISSION STATEMENT

 CATHERINE LEA WEEKS is the granddaughter of Tom and Sarah Lea - the daughter of James Dighton Lea.
 A native of Houston, Catherine grew up visiting her grandparents in El Paso, remembering holidays at their home on the sunrise side of Mount Franklin, surrounded by her grandfather’s library and paintings.
 His beautiful “Sarah in the Summertime” painted of her grandmother after WWII hung in the living room and today hangs in her Houston home.
 Catherine grew up with many stories including those of her father playing chess with the Chinese chef when “The Brave Bulls” was being filmed in Hollywood.
 Catherine received her Bachelor of Business Administration in Accounting from the University of Houston and for 22 years she has worked in the oil and gas industry for Shell Oil Products US, Shell Trading and Phillips66.
 She is a founding member of the Tom Lea Institute and has been instrumental in its effectiveness, permitting a licensing agreement for her grandfather’s art.
 Catherine has three grown sons – Curtis, Thomas and Stephen Faldyn- and two grandsons, Wayton Faldyn and Jaxon Scholze.

 LEOLA WESTBROOK brings her expertise from the entertainment industry as a television executive producer.
 With 20 years experience in the Docu-Series/Reality genre, her work has aired on a variety of networks, including Bravo, Lifetime, BET, A&E, the CW, TLC, MTV, VH1, Oxygen, E!
 Entertainment, USA Network, and HBO Max.
-Leola was part of the team that produced the 2008 GLAAD Media Award nominated TV show, Shirts & Skins, and played a key role as Producer on MTV’s Making His Band.
+Leola was part of the team that produced a 2008 Media Award nominated TV show, Shirts & Skins, and played a key role as Producer on MTV’s Making His Band.
 Her versatility matches her creativity working across a wide range of genres including reality, sports, documentary, drama, romance, adventure, action, and game show.
 Currently she’s the Executive Producer/Showrunner for Queens Court and The Real Housewives of Dubai.
 A transplant from Los Angeles married to pediatric surgeon John Lawrence, Leola says her entertainment friends always want to know what the New Now Next is.
 She tells them without hesitation it’s El Paso.
 She’s pleased to be a part of a dynamic organization perpetuating the legacy of Tom Lea, El Paso’s creative native son.

 Honorary: